QuantEcon/cbc_2024/friday/overborrowing.md

 ## Description of the model

-The model seeks to explain sudden stops in emerging market economies, where painful financial disruption follows a period of sustained heavy borrowing.
+The model seeks to explain sudden stops in emerging market economies.

 A representative household chooses how much to borrow on international markets and how much to consume.

 The household is credit constrained, with the constraint depending on both current income and the real exchange rate.

-The model shows that household overborrow because they do not internalize the effect of borrowing on the credit constraint.
+Household "overborrow" (relative to a planner) because they do not internalize the effect of borrowing on the credit constraint.

-This overborrowing leaves them vulnerable to bad shocks in current income.
+This overborrowing leaves them vulnerable to bad income shocks.

 In essence, the model works as follows